Homemade falafel

 Now be very careful: the oil is hot, so keep your face at a distance and avoid dripping water into the oil.

-11. The process is really fast, 1-2 min, so it is best to fry 2-3 balls at a time so there will be time to take them out.
+Instead of deep-frying you can bake them or simply fry on a pan. - The process is really fast, 1-2 min, so it is best to fry 2-3 balls at a time so there will be time to take them out.

-12. In 20-30 sec the surface of falafel will change to golden or light brown – falafel is ready.
+Carefully drop falafels into hot oil – it will seethe noticeably. - In 20-30 sec the surface of falafel will change to golden or light brown – falafel is ready.

-13. Use a spoon or a skimmer to remove falafels, put them on a plate lined with paper towels.
+- Use a spoon or a skimmer to remove falafels, put them on a plate lined with paper towels.

-14. Serving falafel
+- Serving falafel

-15. We made sauce from yogurt, cucumber, herbs and garlic.
+- We made sauce from yogurt, cucumber, herbs and garlic.
 Greek tzatziki sauce is also good.
 You don't need it too much.
 You can also serve falafel with tahini.

-16. Put thin flatbread with greens and a few leaves of lettuce on a large plate.
+- Put thin flatbread with greens and a few leaves of lettuce on a large plate.
 Add a small bowl of sauce and chopped fresh vegetables.
 Spread cooled fried chickpea balls – 4-6 pieces per serving.

-17. Falafel is eaten with hands.
+Serve to the table. - Falafel is eaten with hands.
 Just dip a ball into sauce and take a bite.
 The golden crust does not allow the falafels to fall apart, while in the middle each ball is soft and loose.

 Chickpea falafels with spices and herbs – delicious and unusual, worth a try!

-Total:2 h (not including soaking)
+Total: | 2 h (not including soaking) |

-Rating:
+Rating: |

-4.5 Reviews: 3210
+4.5 Reviews: